TanerKaragol/bcm_to_ks/README.md

 * Slurmd Service: May require a one-time manual start after the first boot.
 * Optimization: If your dont want to create separete partition for /boot, you can simplify the Kickstart and skip the sed path replacements.
 * SLURM: If SLURM is managed by BMC, you cant add new nodes to exisiting partitions.
+* KISS: After your configuration finished you can delete all $LOGFILE releated lines to keep Kickstart file simple.